apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 docker volume rm -f $(docker volume ls --format "{{.Name}}" | grep -e "^dolphinscheduler")
 ```

-### How to scale master and worker on Docker Swarm?
+### How to Scale Master and Worker on Docker Swarm?

 Scale master of the stack named dolphinscheduler to 2 instances: